Bowes Railway: Operation

 From 1 January 1947, the railway was owned and operated by the National Coal Board.
 After 1974 no inclines remained working and the line was only worked north east of Wardley.
 The last day the inclines were used, Friday 4 October 1974, was filmed by BBC and Tyne-Tees TV crews.

 What was left of the Bowes Railway north east of the inclines was served by a shed at Wardley.
 The line was reduced in length, until at the end there was only about 1 mi in use.
 This last section closed on 10 January 1986, a few days short of the 180th anniversary.
 This attenuated system the NCB called the Monkton Railways, after the coke works that was its mainstay between 1975 and 1986.

 Preserved railway

 Tyne & Wear Industrial Monuments Trust was established April 1975 and took control of the line around Springwell from the National Coal Board through the medium of county council direction.
 By 1975 Springwell Workshops were building replica locomotives such as Locomotion No. 1 trading as Locomotion Enterprises.

 The preserved Bowes railway, includes Springwell Colliery workshops, a one mile passenger railway and a further mile of rope hauled inclines.

 Visitors can visit the Victorian workshops and see engineering and blacksmithing demonstrations.
 A tour of the railway buildings, see the railway's wagon fleet as well as visit the small museum, cafe and shop can all be done at Springwell.

-In the future the railway wish to restart passenger rides and rope haulage demonstrations for the benefit of the public.
+In the future the railway wishes to restart passenger rides and rope haulage demonstrations for the benefit of the public.